bengarrett/RetroTxt/docs/src/index.md

 # Install and usage

 RetroTxt employs an [open-sourced GNU LGPLv3 license](https://choosealicense.com/licenses/lgpl-3.0/) with the code available on [GitHub](https://github.com/bengarrett/RetroTxt).

-This page instructs how to use the source in Chromium-based and Firefox web browsers.
+This page instructs how to use the source in Chrome-based and Firefox web browsers.

 [Visual Studio Code](https://code.visualstudio.com) is used to create RetroTxt, and so it has some `.vscode` conveniences included in the package, such as workspace settings and extension recommendations.

 There are also [Node.js](https://nodejs.org) with [yarn](https://yarnpkg.com/) or npm packages for the programming and build tools.

-The source code get lint with [ESLint](https://eslint.org/) and stylized using [Prettier](https://prettier.io/), an opinionated formatter.
+The source code gets lint with [ESLint](https://eslint.org/) and stylized using [Prettier](https://prettier.io/) opinionated formatting.

 ## Clone the repo